ghostproducer/backend-extended-team-test/README.md

 – `app.module.ts` declares Angular components and import necessary modules.

+The `server.js` file is a NodeJs file that is being used to deploy the angular app to heroku.

 ### Back End Structure

 ![Back End Strutcture](images/back-end-structure.png)

 The back end was built using Java 8 + Spring Boot + Maven.
 The `pom.xml` file was generated using the [Spring Initializr service](https://start.spring.io/).
-The Angular source code is located inside the `/src/web` folder.

 – `Poll` data model class corresponds to entity and table poll.